k98kurz/tapescript/language_spec.md

 OP_CALL d1
 ```

-This will define two functions, put the 2 bytes x0123 onto the queue, then call
+This will define two functions, put the 2 bytes x0123 onto the stack, then call
 the two functions in sequence.
-The result will be a queue with x0123 and
+The result will be a stack with x0123 and
 `shake_256(sha256(b'\x01\x23').digest()).digest(20)`.

 ### Loops

 As of 0.4.0, tapescript supports loops.
 Loop logic is similar to conditional
 logic: using `OP_LOOP { clause }`, it is possible to run the `clause` in a loop
-as long as the top value of the queue evaluates to `True`.
+as long as the top value of the stack evaluates to `True`.
 For example, to count
 down from 10 to 0:

 ```s